 Your Suggestions?

 I tend to like Asian cookbooks with some stories about their families and traditions.
-I like cookbooks which stay true to traditional cooking methods from which to make allergy related substitutions so that I don’t end up with something random.
+I like cookbooks which stay true to traditional cooking methods.
+Then it’s easy to understand how to make allergy related substitutions so that I don’t end up with something random.
 But it’s also fine to have some fun and create Asian inspired meals.
-What are your favorite Asian cuisines and cookbooks?
+What are your favorite Asian cookbooks and Asian cuisines?

 Related reading: Favorite Food Allergy Books